What's the Best Position for Pumping Breast Milk?

 As you begin to integrate pumping into your breast milk feeding routine, finding the right position to pump comfortably and efficiently often becomes just as important as discovering those favorite nursing positions was when you and your baby first began your breastfeeding journey.
 The more comfortable you are while pumping, then the easier it often becomes to consistently integrate it into your routine during times away from your baby.

 The best pumping position for you might depend on the breast pump you have, where you’re pumping (such as at work, in a lactation space outside your home, or at home) and how you prefer to approach your pumping sessions.
 For example, our PersonalFit Flex™ breast shields are designed with an oval shape that can be rotated 360 degrees for comfortable, flexible positioning – and so you can easily adjust them as needed to find the most comfortable pumping position for you.

-Here are a few pumping positions and tips to consider:
+Here are a few comfortable breast pumping positions and tips to consider:

 Pumping While Seated

-The most basic pumping position involves sitting down with your shoulders set and your back straight.
+The best seated position for pumping involves sitting down with your shoulders set and your back straight.
 Ideally, you'll want to do this in a comfortable, padded chair with armrests to help support you while holding your breast shields in place.

 Pumping While Standing